FTX made a cryptocurrency that brought in millions, and then it brought down the company - NewsBreak

 US stocks gain ground, but still head for weekly losses

-Stocks edged higher on Wall Street but are still heading for losses for the week after several days of bumpy trading
+NEW YORK — (AP) — Stocks edged higher in morning trading on Wall Street Friday but are still heading for losses for the week after several days of bumpy trading.
+The S&P 500 rose 0.2% as of 10:18 a.m.
+Eastern.
+The Dow Jones Industrial Average rose 104 points, or 0.3%, to 33,642 and the Nasdaq rose 0.1%.

 Comments / 0